BEIJING SNAPSHOT: As Olympics ebb, smartphone synchronicity - NewsBreak

 BEIJING SNAPSHOT: As Olympics ebb, smartphone synchronicity

-The show itself, headed by famed Chinese director Zhang Yimou, fairly burst with color and music and energy and even joy.
+The show itself, directed by famed Chinese director Zhang Yimou , fairly burst with color and music and energy and even joy.
 It felt disconnected from a COVID-compartmentalized Winter Games that, despite its insistent theme of “Together for a shared future,” kept people apart by the thousands — both those inside and outside its calibrated bubble.

-As the closing ceremony reached its denouement, something interesting unfolded.
-It was the kind of moment that has become common in the post-lighter-at-the-concert era.

 Before the ceremony, the official crowd preppers had exhorted those in attendance to, at a certain moment, take out their phones.
 “When the Olympic flame is about to be extinguished," the emcee said, "hold up your phone, turn it on and sway to the music.”